hoonzis/hoonzis.github.io/_posts/2016-04-16-generating-payoff-charts-fsharp-javascript.md

 I have used WebAPI F\# project template, event though there are probably more Fsharpy options for building web apps (SuaveIO seems to be the best candidate).

-The *getStrategyData* method returns a tuple of strategy payoff and each leg payoff.
+Here is the WebAPI controller.
+It exposes a PUT http method that I later call from the JavaScript front-end.
+We call *getStrategyData* method which is exposed by the [Pricer](https://github.com/hoonzis/Pricer) library and returns a tuple of strategy payoff and each leg payoff.
+More or less what we have described previously.
+We then take the result and build a nice object which contains the details of each leg, payoff of each leg and the payoff of the strategy.

 ```ocaml
 //given complete strategy  (stock and legs, returns the payoff chart data)